John-Abbott-College/4A8-Notes/12a_Milestones_3_and_4_help.md

 * Do NOT close the SQLiteConnection, it slows everything down!!!!

-* Do close the SQLiteDataReaderNOTE:,
+* Do close the SQLiteDataReader
+* NOTE:
   * if you use the SQLiteDataReader in a while loop, it will close itself once there are no more records to read, but if you do NOT use a while loop, then it will remain open, preventing other accesses to the database.
 * Do dispose of any SQLite command variables